 Komodo Dragon

 One of the first exhibits you’ll see when entering Shark Reef is the Komodo dragon.
 And let me tell you – this guy is enormous.
-He must be at least eight to nine feet long!
+He must be at least eight to nine feet long.

 Now, getting to see a Komodo dragon in person is a rarity.
 This is because they’re an endangered species with less than 5,000 left.
-And an interesting fact about the aquarium’s dragon is that it came from the largest group born in captivity.
-There were 28 in total!

 Be sure to check out the educational signage at this exhibit too.
 There’s some fascinating information about these giant lizards that you don’t want to miss.
-For instance, you’ll learn how a Komodo dragon finds and hunts down its prey.
-And how much they can eat in a single feeding!

 Octopus